 - If you anticipate the total cost being over $500, be sure to seek approval from either the Co-presidents or Treasurer in the MBAA.
 You must provide an itemized receipt, along with the final credit card receipt for reimbursement.

-- As part of the Fuqua rate, the JB Duke will also apply a 19% service charge based on net sales before discount and excluding sales tax.
+- The JBD will apply a 19% service charge for all discounted checks, and parties of six or more.
 The entire service charge goes to the servers.
 This means you do NOT need to add any extra gratuity when you sign the receipt.